top_triangle28x18

 The Georgetown-Lewes Trail has already added a low-stress network of trails surrounding Lewes and Rehoboth, and it’s still growing!

-As of June 2022, there are close to ten miles of the trail in use.
+As of 2024, there are eleven miles of the trail in use.
 When completed, the 17-mile trail will link Lewes and Georgetown, with access to the Junction & Breakwater Trail from Lewes to Rehoboth Beach, and from Lewes into Cape Henlopen State Park, making it the single longest trail in Delaware.
 It’s a great trail for residents and the many visitors to the area.

 Currently, the trail extends from Gills Neck Road to Fisher Road.